 Depending on your sharing plan, you may pay a monthly membership fee.
 In your first month of sharing your car, you'll pay two membership fees: a pro-rata fee for the remaining days of your first month and a fee for the next month paid in advance.

 If we’ve installed a toll tag in your car, your personal tolls will appear on your invoice and be deducted from your income.
-Tolls are processed at the end of each month, so they’re charged to you one month later.
+Tolls are processed within the day or at the end of each month, depending on when we recieve a statement from the toll provider, so they may be charged to you up to one month later.